cmantuano/askdata-docs/docs/api-documentation.md

 layout: doc
 ---

+## API Documentation

 Welcome in the API Documentation.
-This section of the documentation is specifically designed for developers that wants to integrate they system or platform with Askdata Services via REST API.
+This section of the documentation is specifically designed for developers who wants to integrate their system or platform with Askdata Services via REST API.

 ##### About the REST API